Jefferson County Public Library

 La Leche League had 18 attendees.

-Paint Your Own Nutcracker had 38 attendees in 2 sessions.
+Paint & Sip; the Joy of Landscape Painting had 25 attendees in 2 sessions.

 Virtual Author Talk Series: